Dunning-Hotopp-Lab/Common-Analysis-of-Direct-RNA-Sequencing-Misidentification-of-5mC-Modifications-at-GCU-Motifs/README.md

 for i in 20220727_Ecoli*.formatted; do awk -v sample="Ecoli" '{if($2>0) print sample"\t"$1"\t"$2}' $i > final.$i; done
 for i in 20220512_SINV_IVT*.formatted; do awk -v sample="SINV_IVT" '{if($2>0) print sample"\t"$1"\t"$2}' $i > final.$i; done
 for i in 20181026_JW18*.formatted; do awk -v sample="JW18_SINV" '{if($2>0) print sample"\t"$1"\t"$2}' $i > final.$i; done
+# these will be the files used for the Z-test and Cohen's d scripts

 cat final* > modified_fractions_all.tsv
 ```